williamsyang-work/trace-viewer-performance-testing/README.md

 For the internal application, in `/src/tests/` create a new file `your-test.ts`.
 You can reference `open-trace.ts` for an example of how the internal code should look.

 Once you have your test written, import and add it into the `test()` function inside `src/process/run-tests.ts`.
-(This, along w/ everything else, can be improved in future development.)

 ## Deployment Exploration